-Timber stand improvements (TSI) have not only improved the quality of forest crops, but they have also significantly improved wildlife habitat.
+Timber stand improvements (TSI) have improved the quality of forest crops, and improved wildlife habitat.
 TSI creates openings in the forest canopy that stimulate increased growth of understory vegetation, providing browse, cover and soft mast for wildlife.
-Ring girdling and hack and squirt methods used by the Pelles leave snags that are important for cavity nesting wildlife, and harbor insects that are a valuable food source for birds.
+The combination of forestry methods used by the Pelles create habitat for wildlife and insects (that are a valuable food source for birds).

 Sustainable income to continue forest improvements is important to the Pelles.
 Harry and Karen entered their property into a 15-year carbon sequestration agreement with Mountain Association for Community and Economic Development (MACED) in 2010.
 Income generated from the carbon credits will be used to sustain the property and forest management activities for future generations.